 Trail running from start to finish, the XTZ 1200 is designed for both standing and seated riding thanks to the handlebar position and the footrest structure.
 The standard hand guards are obviously part of the game, the rear part of the frame is reinforced to accommodate all the mess needed, and we do not forget the little essentials that are very annoying when they are absent: 12 V socket, adjustable saddle in height (845 to 870 mm), adjustable windshield, and acceptable range with this 23 liter tank.
 Greater capacity might not have been luxury….
 Luggage and accessories side, it will now be necessary to dig into the options side.
 The bonus "First Edition", with a pack consisting of 2 aluminum saddlebags, a headlight protection, an aluminum engine guard and a decoration kit was only available for the first year of marketing (2010).

-It was high time that Yam offered a great trail in its range to compete with the 1200 GS, 1000 Varadero, and other Guzzi Stelvio – The 900 TDM could not fulfill this mission, neither in its ropes, nor in its temperament .
-This new adventurer that is the Super Ténéré will have to fight in a segment where a good number of competitors have given up (Kawasaki KLV 1000, Aprilia Caponord, Suzuki 1000 V-Strom, Cagiva Navigator….
-Have disappeared).
+Yam offers a great trail in its range to compete with the 1200 GS, 1200 Crosstourer, KTM 1190 Adventure, and others Guzzi Stelvio – The 900 TDM could not fulfill this mission, neither in its ropes, nor in its temperament.
+This backpacker that is the Super Ténéré has to fight in a segment where competition is the main battle today.
 Offer adventure better than KTM Adventure or BMS GS-style travel, or both….
-It’s a gamble, but Yamaha’s not the type to show off if it doesn’t have a very good game following.
-Moreover, we will soon find out – The price of the 1200 XTZ has been set at 14 990 euros with our Belgian friends (the difference with France should be minimal) and they will see the first copies arrive at the end of May.
-Oli the Belgian is already in the starting blocks.
+The bet is dared, But Yamaha is not the type to give up its cards if it does not have a very good game following.

 M.B – Manufacturer pictures